Response

 Status

-The status of the response can be specified in the response method (e.g.: render('home', status = 200L)), or with the status method.
+The HTTP status of the response can be specified in two ways:

 app$get("/error", \(req, res){